zen0bit/awesome-stars/topics.md

 ## hacking-tools

+- [xxh/xxh](https://github.com/xxh/xxh) - 🚀 Bring your favorite shell wherever you go through the ssh.
+Xonsh shell, fish, zsh, osquery and so on.
 - [MegaManSec/SSH-Snake](https://github.com/MegaManSec/SSH-Snake) - SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery.
 - [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red/Blue Team operations, Bug Bounty and more
 - [may215/awesome-termux-hacking](https://github.com/may215/awesome-termux-hacking) - ⚡️An awesome list of the best Termux hacking tools